If you enjoy a challenge, want to make a difference and are eager to take on responsibility then consider joining the Civil Service Fast Stream

-- Although a large proportion of the work is office based, Fast Streamers will also experience frontline operational delivery, which includes meeting the public and visiting other organisations.
+- Although a large proportion of the work is office based, you will also experience frontline operational delivery, which includes meeting the public and visiting other organisations.

-- The work can be highly pressurised but very rewarding as you will make an impact on real life in the UK.
+- The work can be highly pressured, but also rewarding as you will make an impact on real life in the UK.

-- Travel within a working day, absence from home overnight and overseas work or travel may be required occasionally.
-Relocation and mobility may be required to make progress in some departments and may be a permanent fact of life in others, such as the Foreign and Commonwealth Office (FCO).
-Here, diplomats and operational staff can expect to spend a significant part of their working life abroad.
+- You may need to travel or relocate to make progress in some departments.
+In departments such as the Foreign and Commonwealth Office (FCO) you can expect to spend a significant part of your working life abroad.

 You will need to show: